How do you prioritise your invites and stationery on your all-important to-do list?

 - It might be tempting to let Auntie Mabel have a go because she makes cards in her spare time, but unless you are confident that it is going to work and look good enough for your very special day, find a way to let her down gently.
 There’s sure to be something else she can help with if she’s creative.
 Home made is not the same as hand crafted!

 - Please make sure you view samples of work before you decide to book.
-I’ve seen some shocking samples recently and on more than one occasion had to come to the rescue when things didn’t work out.
+I’ve seen some shocking samples in my time and on more than one occasion had to come to the rescue when things didn’t work out.

 ‘Good work ain’t cheap….
 Cheap work ain’t good!’